-Sometimes, a person arrested for a DUI will be released from jail and will not know or have been informed of the exact charge to be made against him or her.
+Sometimes, a person arrested for a DUI will be released from jail and will not know the exact charge to be made against him or her.
 In many cases, a person will simply be told that they'll get something in the mail and/or hear from the court.

 To be clear, even if you left jail with a ticket written for Operating While Intoxicated (OWI), you can still be charged with a High BAC offense as long at your breath or blood test result was .17 or higher.

 Of course, everyone's biggest fear is going to jail.
-The good news is that, in the local courts of Wayne, Oakland and Macomb Counties, that almost never happens.
+The good news is that, in the local courts of Wayne, Oakland and Macomb Counties, that can almost always be avoided.

-However, there are lots of other things to avoid beyond jail, including getting placed on "Probation from Hell" that requires all kinds of counseling, treatment and endless testing.
+However, there are lots of other things to avoid beyond jail, including getting placed on "probation from Hell" that requires all kinds of counseling, treatment and endless breath and/or testing.